Be Zoom Call Ready: How to Show Your Natural Beauty Through the Screen

 That hyper-matte look doesn’t translate so well on a pixelated screen.
 It can age you, and make you look dry and tired — perhaps more than you actually are.
 The key to looking fresh and awake on a Zoom call is a good moisturizer, which should give you a radiant glow.

 Wash your face before your call and pat dry.
 Next, apply a glow-boosting day cream like POND'S Bright Serum Day Cream Detox.
 This contains niacinamide, Gluta-boost, and UV filters that reduce dark spots and even out skin tone with regular use.
-It’s also good for oily skin, which means it won’t make you look slick on-screen, but hydrated and glowing.
+It’s also , which means it won’t make you look slick on-screen, but hydrated and glowing.